Breeding mount

-In animal breeding, a breeding mount or phantom mount is an imitation of a female animal used to hold an artificial vagina for semen collection, for artificial insemination respectively.
+In animal breeding, a breeding mount, also known as a phantom mount, dummy mare and other names, is an imitation of a female animal used to hold an artificial vagina for semen collection, for artificial insemination respectively.

 The male is encouraged to mount the imitation as if it were real.
-They are commonly used in conjunction with a real female of the same species nearby, to help bring the male to sufficient reproductive behavior first.
+They are commonly used in conjunction with a real female of the same species nearby, to help bring the male to sufficient arousal for them to mount the breeding mount and initiate copulation and eventual ejaculation.

+Once semen is collected, other equipment is then needed to store and preserve the semen for eventual examination and use.